Mowah-Chibuike/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 - 7-occurrences.js: a function that returns the number of occurrences in a list
 - 8-esrever.js: a function that returns the reversed version of a list
 - 9-logme.js:  a function that prints the number of arguments already printed and the new argument value.
+- 10-converter.js: a function that converts a number from base 10 to another base passed as argument